 Sound too fancy for the plentiful tots in attendance?
 Prince George and Princess Charlotte likely dined on the kids menu, which included finger sandwiches and crudités, shares the Telegraph.
 Catering, as we previously reported, was provided by Table Talk.

 We've already covered Mrs. Matthews' gorgeous dress, designed by Giles Deacon.
 But the bride also sported something else special-the same Robinson Pelham earrings she wore to her sister's nuptials, notes E!
 News.
 The something-old accessories were absolutely stunning and a heartwarmingly sentimental detail.
 The children of the wedding had impeccable fashion too, and E!
 News reports that they were dressed in Pepa & Co.

 The post-ceremony party kicked off with the Matthews' exit, which was stylishly achieved in a rare E-type jaguar.
 Reception guests each had personal passwords-don't you wish your wedding was that important?!-and attendees were heard dancing to the upbeat Isley Brothers song "Shout," says Entertainment Tonight.

 While pulling off a similar celebration on your own may not be feasible, we're sure you can find something to take inspiration from.
-Lower-budget copycat ideas are 100% welcome!
+Lower-budget copycat ideas are 100 percent welcome!